 Participation and attendance: Attendance and participation will be assessed based on the use of French during classroom activities, preparedness, and active participation in class.
-The marking rubrics for participation will be provided electronically.
-Note that the instructor expects students to have read the relevant materials before coming to class.
+Note that the instructor expects students to have done the assigned work before coming to class.

-Assignments: These may include but are not limited to online activities, textbook assignments, workbook assignments, general homework, writing assignments, grammar and vocabulary practice exercises, and oral presentations.
+Quizzes: Quizzes test directly your self-study work.
+The first part tests vocabulary and grammar.
+The second part tests the completion of various assignments that may include but are not limited to online activities, textbook assignments, workbook assignments, general homework, writing assignments, video assignments.
 The marking rubrics, when relevant, will be provided electronically.